Gov Tony Evers threatens to veto local aid bill, calls for more funds, fewer local restrictions

 The governor issued a statement on the bill Thursday, minutes before the Assembly Committee on Local Government was scheduled to take up discussion on Assembly Bill 245, which would provide $227 million in new funding for local governments.

+The bill would would divert a penny of every nickel collected under the state's 5-cent sales tax to counties, towns, villages and cities to pay for various services — a proposal Evers has supported.

-Evers said, while the proposal doesn't provide enough funding for local governments, he's optimistic that Republicans, who control the state Assembly and Senate, agree that counties and cities need additional state funds.
+On Thursday, Evers said the proposal doesn't provide enough funding to local governments, who have called for more state aid for years.

 "The state must step up more than what I’ve seen," Evers said.
 "It’s why I can’t support the Republican plan as is — and frankly, I’ll veto it in its entirety."

 "Let’s increase the money that’s going to the locals," Evers added.
-"And, frankly, also, let’s remove all those restrictions that the legislation was putting on those local folks.
-Here we, in one way, we want to bring them more money, and in another way, we want to take more control away from them.
-It doesn’t make sense."
+"And, frankly, also, let’s remove all those restrictions that the legislation was putting on those local folks."

+Senate Majority Leader Devin LeMahieu, R-Oostburg, and Assembly Speaker Robin Vos, R-Rochester, in a joint statement urging Evers to reconsider his stance before the bill comes before the Legislature in the coming weeks.

+"It's very disappointing to come so close to the finish line only to have the Governor publicly issue veto threats because he wants to spend more money," the lawmakers said.

-Committee chair Rep. Todd Novak, R-Dodgeville, said he was disappointed in Evers' statement, but noted the bill can be amended before a final version is sent to the full Legislature.
+Committee chair Rep. Todd Novak, R-Dodgeville, said the bill can be amended before a final version is sent to the full Legislature.
+Republicans are fast-tracking the bill, which was formally unveiled on Tuesday — just two days before coming before committee.

 Bill co-author Sen. Mary Felzkowski, R-Irma, said the bill is the result of conversations with state and local officials as an attempt to reach a compromise.